Antidepressants

 How can I tell if I need to adjust the dose or switch medications during treatment?

 If intolerable side effects (such as severe vomiting or palpitations) occur or symptoms worsen, contact your doctor immediately.
-If no improvement after 3-4 weeks or if there are warning signs like suicidal thoughts, a reassessment of the medication plan is necessary.
-The doctor may adjust the dose, switch drug classes, or combine therapy to enhance effectiveness.
+If no improvement after 3-4 weeks or if there are warning signs like suicidal thoughts, a reevaluation of the medication plan is necessary.
+The doctor may adjust the dose, switch to another drug, or combine therapy to enhance effectiveness.